Real estate calculators and rental market data

 Chicago, IL

-Third-largest city in the country with a massive, diverse rental market.
-Strong demand across dozens of distinct neighborhoods, but property taxes are genuinely high — your rent estimate needs to account for the full cost picture or the cash flow isn't real.
+Third-largest city in the country with a huge, diverse rental market.
+Strong demand across dozens of distinct neighborhoods.
+But Cook County property taxes are no joke.
+The rent number is only half your underwriting.

 22 zip codes